Understanding Your Fascia: The Body's Hidden Network

 Sleep Quality (5 points)

-- 1 point: 5-6 hours or poor quality sleep
+- 1 point: 5-6 hours or fragmented sleep, morning stiffness lasting 30+ minutes

 Stress Management (5 points)